spacetelescope/webbpsf/docs/index.rst

 * Uses OPD map(s) precomputed by detailed optical simulations of these telescopes.
 * Computes from those PSF images with requested properties for any of JWST's instruments
 * Supports imaging, coronagraphy, and most spectrographic modes with all of JWST's instruments.
 IFUs are yet to come.
 * For WFIRST, computes PSFs with the Wide Field Imager, based on recent GSFC optical models, including field- and wavelength-dependent aberrations.
-  CGI models may be included in a future release.
+  A preliminary version of the Coronagraph Instrument is also available.
 * Provides a suite of tools for quantifying PSF properties such as FWHM, Strehl ratio, etc.

 **What this software does NOT do:**